sparkfun/SparkFun_DataLogger/docs/net-wifi-setup.md

 |**Network 4 Password**|Alternative network 4 Password|

 When settings are changed, the DataLoggerIoT should be restarted to have the new settings take effect.

+!!! note
+    The ESP32-WROOM can only connect to a 2.4GHz WiFi network.

 ## Using a NFC to Set WiFi Credentials